BaraaSoft/Find-Places/README.md

 # Find-Places
-This is location base app allows you to find nearby places and navigate to them
+This is location base android app allows you to find nearby places and navigate to them

 ## How to use the app: